Frequently Asked Questions

 Some account alert amounts may not reflect the final amount - especially at merchants where the final amount isn't known like restaurants and pay-at-the-pump fueling.
 The account alert amount may not be the final transaction amount that will post on your statement.

 While most transactions have a hold of less than 2 hours, Visa protects cardholders by requiring issuers or financial institutions to remove all holds within 72 hours or less.

 When you pay at the pump, some card issuers place a "hold" on their cardholders' funds in anticipation of the final transaction amount, to help ensure their cardholders' accounts do not become overdrawn.
 Gas merchants do not place account holds.
 If you have questions about a hold on your account related to a fuel purchase transaction, please contact your card issuer.

 Account deductions may not be applied immediately when the final amount isn't known.
-Visa has established these processes to protect Visa Debit card issuers, merchants and cardholders. this occurs most often when meeting consumer demand for payment conveniences, such as pat-at-the-pump fueling.
+Visa has established these processes to protect Visa Debit card issuers, merchants and cardholders.
+This occurs most often when meeting consumer demand for payment conveniences, such as pay-at-the-pump fueling.